Comment from Rebus:

 qualified projectionists readily available to a non-union house.
 We had

-trained an usher to be backup, but he wasn’t ready to run the whole
+trained an usher to be backup, but he wasn’t ready to run the whole projection booth operation.

 It seemed I had little choice but to get in